Nukesor/sticker-finder/README.md

 4. Run `poetry run initdb.py` to initialize the database.
 5. Start the bot `poetry run main.py`

+6. Import the database `pg_restore -O -j 4 -F c -d your_db_name name_of_the_dump`
-6. If you plan to keep up to date, you need to set the current alemibic revision manually.
+7. If you plan to keep up to date, you need to set the current alemibic revision manually.
 Get the latest revision with `poetry run alembic history` and change the current head to the newest revision with `poetry run alembic stamp <revision>`.
-7. Now you can just execute `poetry run alembic upgrade head`, whenever you are updating from a previous version.
+8. Now you can just execute `poetry run alembic upgrade head`, whenever you are updating from a previous version.

 ## Botfather commands